4 Ways to Remove Empty Strings from a List

 ['blue', 'green', 'red', 'yellow', 'orange']

-You can achieve the same results using a filter as follows:
+You can achieve the same results using a filter:

 new_list = list(filter(None, list_with_empty_strings))